SpoturDeal/MMM-rain-forecast/README.md

 <a href="https://github.com/73cirdan/MMM-rainfc">Cirdan</a> For the fantastic base of this module.

 ## Version

+2.2 New URL because Buienradar changed on March 27th, 2018

 2.1 New graphic fixed color and time labels are now a part of the graphic and added sprintf function to write no rain texts more flexible in different languages.